 I’m not saying that Marvel would even consider this.
 But it’s really not a bad idea.

-Emily Asher-Perrin is one of those small, smiley people whose favorite characters are mostly bouncy megalomaniacs.
+Emmet Asher-Perrin is one of those small, smiley people whose favorite characters are mostly bouncy megalomaniacs.
 Everyone should probably be concerned.
 You can bug her on Twitter and read more of her work here and elsewhere.